Media Technology Msc students

 After completing the course, students

-understand what are microprocessors, sensors and actuators;
+understand what are microprocessors, sensors and actuators, and know specific ones;

 can connect basic sensing and actuating circuitry to Arduino;

 can program Arduino for various tasks;

 understand the basics of serial communication;

 understand and have experienced how to approach a creative computing project involving Arduino.

 You will find the timetables for all courses and degree programmes of Leiden University in the tool MyTimetable (login).
 Any teaching activities that you have sucessfully registered for in MyStudyMap will automatically be displayed in MyTimeTable.
 Any timetables that you add manually, will be saved and automatically displayed the next time you sign in.